J4M35-P20L/AI-Powered-Gherkin-Test-Agent/README.md

 The AI will:

+a.
 Read your Gherkin step (e.g., "Click Login").

+b.
 Analyze the page structure.

+c.
 Determine the best selector.

+d.
 Save the state transition and selector to the JSON graph.

 Command:
 ```